 Our chapter’s history at Baldwin Wallace predates that of Pi Lambda Phi coming to Berea.
 In 1948, Sigma Sigma Epsilon was founded on the principle that a brotherhood can only exist when membership is dependent on character, not skin color or religion.
 The men involved in this fraternity quickly learned that its progressive ideals were shared by other local organizations, and an opportunity existed to spread its inclusive culture to more than just Baldwin Wallace’s campus.

-As the desire for student organizations which provided an opportunity for all men of all creeds to come together spread throughout the nation, 12 intercultural local fraternities meet in 1948 to draw up the constitution and structure of the first national, intercultural fraternity: Beta Sigma Tau.
-Beta Sigma Tau was founded in 1948 at Baldwin Wallace.
+As the desire for a student organizations which provided an opportunity for all men of all creeds to come together spread throughout the nation, 12 intercultural local fraternities met in 1948 to draw up the constitution and structure of the first national, intercultural fraternity: Beta Sigma Tau.
+Beta Sigma Tau was founded in 1948 at Baldwin-Wallace College (later becoming Baldwin Wallace University).
 The purpose of the fraternity was "to end barriers among people and to have a foundation based upon a brotherhood and democracy which transcends racial, national and religious differences."
 Beta Sigma Tau was merged into Pi Lambda Phi on November 1, 1960 because of the similar ideals expressed by both fraternities.

 During Pi Lambda Phi’s time at Baldwin Wallace, our chapter has seen its share of ups and downs, membership growth and reduction.
 However, the commitment to our values and the mission of Pi Lambda Phi is as strong today as ever before.
 Examples of great Pilams come from every generation and we are thankful for the contributions of all of our members as they played their role in ensuring the longevity of our chapter.
 In total, Baldwin Wallace has provided a PiLam home to approximately 700 men.